wapiflapi/binglide/README.md

 For reference this is rock music.

 ![binglide looking at human speech](https://raw.githubusercontent.com/wapiflapi/binglide/master/samples/speech_16b.wav_3g.png)
 This is the same speech encoded on 16bit.
-Each high-order byte will be very close to 0xff or 0x00 because of the small amount of values that are actualy used.
+Each high-order byte will be very close to 0xff or 0x00 because of the small amount of values that are actually used.
 Each being a signed uint16 close to 0.
 This is why this pattern emerges.

 #### Images